Kazakuri/commission.tenka.dev/content/artwork/2020-09-22-gochishiko/index.md

 Please check back later.

 {% request() %}
-ごちシコNice to meet you, <TODO>!
+Nice to meet you, Gochishiko!

-もしよければ、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like, I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

 I'll leave the theme up to you.